Easy Jigsaw Cutting Station For Your Workshop

 2. Attach the second guide rail

-To secure the second guide rail, put the jigsaw on the base, place the second track along the other side of the jigsaw, and mark the position of the guide rail.
+To attach the second guide rail, set the jigsaw on the base and align the second track on the opposite side of the jigsaw.
+Then, mark where the guide rail goes.

 Jigsaw Cutting Station - Jigsaw Guide Rail - rails